platformsh/platformsh-docs/docs/src/languages/php/xdebug.md

 The `idekey` value can be any arbitrary alphanumeric string.

 When that key is defined, Platform.sh starts a second PHP-FPM process on the container that's identically configured but also has Xdebug enabled.
 Only incoming requests that have an Xdebug cookie or query parameter set are forwarded to the debug PHP-FPM process.
 All other requests are directed to the normal PHP-FPM process and thus have no performance impact.

 Xdebug has numerous other configuration options available.
-They are all set as `php.ini` values and can be configured the same way as any other [`php.ini` setting](./_index.md#default-phpini-settings).
+They can be set the same way as any other [php setting](./_index.md#php-settings).
 For a full list of available options, consult the [Xdebug documentation](https://xdebug.org/docs/).

 If you have the [router cache](../../define-routes/cache.md) enabled, you will also need to explicitly add the Xdebug cookie (`XDEBUG_SESSION`) to the cookie whitelist.
 Depending on the cookies you already have listed there the result should look similar to this: